 - 1 cup grated Gruyere, aged cheddar, Gouda or a combination 250 mL

 - 1. Preheat oven to 350 °F (180 °C).
 Cut thin slice off top of garlic head, place in small ramekin or baking dish and drizzle with 1 Tbsp (15 mL) canola oil.
 Roast in oven for 40 to 45 minutes, until soft and turning golden.
 Remove from oven and set aside to cool.

-- 2. Meanwhile, put medium pot over medium-high heat and add remaining canola oil and butter.
+- 2. Meanwhile, put medium pot over medium-high heat and add remaining canola oil.
 When foaming subsides, add onions and cook, stirring often, for 20 minutes, until golden and caramelized.

 - 3. When garlic is cool enough to handle, squeeze it out of its skin into pot of onions and continue to cook for another 3-4 minutes.